GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 your code.
 Let's take them into a single place using [advices](https://en.wikipedia.org/wiki/Advice_(programming)) (this is a technical term that may be familiar to Lisp programmers), which will result in a better separation of concerns.
-Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting the places where advices are applied) often do not provide the same granularity as the direct use of the functionality being abstracted away.
-So, it may be appropriate primarily in monstrous enterprise systems with a large number of coarse-grained cross-cutting concerns.
+Other programmers are shrugging, considering this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting the places where advices are applied) often do not provide the same granularity as the direct use of the functionality being abstracted away.
+So, it still may be appropriate primarily in monstrous enterprise systems with a large number of coarse-grained cross-cutting concerns.

 #### Metaprogramming